TabbyML/tabby/docs/quantization.md

 scale = 2^10 / max(abs(W))
 ```

 As suggested by the author, the idea is to use 10 bits for the input so that the multiplication is 20 bits which gives 12 bits left for accumulation.

-We only quantize the weights of the embedding and linear layers.
+Similar to the `int8` quantization, only the weights of the embedding and linear layers are quantized to 16-bit integers.

 ### 16-bit floating points (`float16`)